mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 This section documents libraries that implement multiple signaling channel methods.
-We can use these libraries for reference, since their use-case is very similar to what we need, but their inferfaces are still often too tightly coupled to specific **Network RPC APIs**.
+We can use these libraries for reference, since their use-case is very similar to what we need, but their inferfaces are still often too tightly coupled to specific **Network APIs**.

 ### Kindling

 [Kindling](https://github.com/getlantern/kindling) is a Lantern library for making HTTP requests through one of several supported tunnels.
-It is an excellent example of a signaling channel library that overfit its design to HTTP-specific **Network RPC APIs**, rather than providing an arbitrary communication channel.
+It is an excellent example of a signaling channel library that overfit its design to HTTP-specific **Network APIs**, rather than providing an arbitrary communication channel.

 Applications configure which tunnels they are willing to use and the library attempts connections through all at once, using whichever tunnel responds fastest.